How to Care for Your Manly Band

 Your ring is sealed with a heavy duty sealer, but just know - since Meteorite is composed mostly of iron, oxidation is always possible.
 Exposure to oxidizing agents such as chlorine, bleach or salt can change the pH of the Meteorite and increase chances of rusting.
 So chemicals found in household cleaners, pools, hot tubs and even salt water should be avoided.
 And there's your excuse for not being able to clean the bathroom...

 But for serious, using a little baking soda and an old toothbrush works great.
-Just be sure to dry it well and every six months, hit the meteorite with a little 3 in 1 oil to keep it looking its best.
-If you have some oxidation occur, reach out to us and we will send you a "how to" on how to troubleshoot it.
+Just be sure to dry it well.
+If you have some oxidation occur, reach out to us and we will refinish it for you.
 Know your ring is covered for any issues under your FREE Lifetime “no hassle” warranty, so don't fret!

 Wash with mild soap and water or fine jewelry cleaner.
 Gold is a softer metal than the others, so it may scratch over time.
 You can take it to a local jeweler to get it buffed out for a small fee.